richavijay19/richavijay19/README.md

-- 👋 Hi, I’m @richavijay19
+- 👋 Hi, I’m Richa Vijat
-- 👀 I’m interested in ...
+- 👀 I’m interested in Data Analytics
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Data Analytics
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 richavijay19/richavijay19 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.